 "Very informative and insightful views of current issues of the day."

-After the UK’s decision to leave the EU and the recent result of the UK general election the consequences on the economy remain unclear.
-The property industry must look at ways to leverage the opportunities and tackle the challenges that ensue.
-The weakness in the pound is boosting confidence in investment inside and outside the capital, while uncertainty still remains within the financial sector and whether there is a need to relocate to continental Europe.
-Meanwhile, technology, globalisation and the changing environment of occupiers are reshaping how buildings, retail and leases are being made and used.
+After the UK’s decision to leave the EU and the result of the UK general election that followed, the consequences on the economy remained unclear.
+The property industry were forced look at ways to leverage the opportunities and tackle the challenges that ensued.
+The weakness in the pound was boosting confidence in investment inside and outside the capital, while uncertainty remained within the financial sector and whether there was a need to relocate to continental Europe.
+Meanwhile, technology, globalisation and the changing environment of occupiers were reshaping how buildings, retail and leases were being made and used.

 Keynote Speaker (1)

 Martin Wolf is Associate Editor and Chief Economics Commentator at the Financial Times.
 He was awarded the CBE (Commander of the British Empire) in 2000 “for services to financial journalism”.
 He was a member of the UK government’s Independent Commission on Banking between June 2010 and September 2011.
 Mr Wolf is an honorary fellow of Nuffield College, Oxford University, Corpus Christi College, Oxford University and King’s College, London.
 He is also an honorary professor at the University of Nottingham.
 In 2014, he was made a University Global Fellow of Columbia University, and a Senior Fellow in Global Economic Policy at its School of International Public Affairs.
 He is a member of the International Media Council of the World Economic Forum.